AdoriZahard/hi3er/docs/index.md

 **Blessing of Shaft**: [ULT] during Sword Array triggers [Bolt Slash], dealing an additional 400% ATK of Ice DMG.
 Back Wind Slash restores an additional 5 SP. | No

 !!! note
-    This build requires only 2 Ego signets to function: Great Blade and Cloudwalker.
-A 3rd Ego signet can be picked for Jade Moon.
-It's not a priority, however it's useful in that it can re-apply Griseo's Yellow paint and further extend Eden2 if necessary.
+    This build only requires 2 Ego signets and doesn't need any more: Great Blade + Cloudwalker.
+You can take a 3rd Ego for Jade Moon, however it's not needed, and it's mostly just for more damage in her ult and reapplying Yellow and Kosma's Ultimate 15 Rend.

 ####<p align="center">Hua - Signet of Vicissitude (1st Core)</p>

 !!! note
-    Ideal course of build up: 2 Ego start into Hua's Elem Breach by F3, then unlock Hua 2nd Core by F4, go shop F5 and get Kalpas TDM and Phys/Elem DMG or Griseo Red & Yellow Paint, grab either a Kalpas or Griseo door by F6 if you can complete either of their cores, then unlock whichever Core remains between the two for F7.
-Onwards, focus on Griseo2's Enhanceds.
+    Ideal course of build up: 2 Ego start into Hua Elem Breach F3, finish Hua 2nd Core by F4, either gamble for Broken Dream F5 or take Griseo/Kalpas door, go shop F6 and get Griseo Red/Yellow/Black or Kalpas TDM/Phys & Elem DMG/TDM Taken.
+Sakura TDM Taken and TDM can also be considered, and upgrade Hua Breach.
+Finish Griseo 2nd Core by F7

 Signet | Priority
 ----| :----: